mechaniputer/qstm/README.md

 Compile ralloc by running make libralloc.a in ralloc/test and then run 'make' in qstm/qstm

 ## Running
+Note: You should always delete the files created in /dev/shm prior to rerunning these tests, as these STAMP benchmarks are not real persistent applications and do not know how to reuse an old persistent segment.

 To run STAMP Vacation:
 ./bin/main -T2 -dcont=0 -t[number of threads]